This 100-year-old decluttering rule might be just what you need to finally master a minimalist home

 For fans of minimalism in interior design, the 80/20 rule might be the best decluttering tip to start making the most of living with less.
 The principle highlights just how many things serve a function frequently, helping us to recognize the value of those household items (and the lack of contribution from the rest of our stuff).

 'A minimalist lifestyle isn't for everyone, but as one myself, I love that it makes everyday decisions easier to make,' says Melissa.
-'Once I started looking at the things that I actually use and love and giving them the best access in my home, life feels more peaceful.'
+'Once I started looking at the things that I use and love and giving them the best access in my home, life feels more peaceful.'

 While not all of us are hoarders, we are all guilty of hanging onto things that we don't use regularly, or that don't contribute to our overall design style.
 As a result, we store said items in boxes for years on end, unable to part with them just in case they might come in handy one day.